johnbintz/bintz-integration_testing_setup/README.md

 Given /^I am logged in$/ do
   visit '/'

-  # use within liberally, and ensure that your pages have enoughs
+  # use within liberally, and ensure that your pages have enough
   # identifiers to use it effectively! good use of within means
   # you won't need to use xpath searching
   within '#login-form' do